R101: Final flight

 At 02:00 the watch was changed, Second Officer Maurice Steff taking over the command from Irwin.
 R101 was at this point "flying heavy", relying on dynamic lift generated by forward airspeed to maintain altitude, estimated by the Board of Inquiry as at least 1000 ft above the ground.
-At about 02:07 R101 went into a dive from which it slowly recovered, probably losing around 450 ft.
-As it did so Rigger S. Church, who was returning to the crew quarters to come off duty, was sent forward to release the forward emergency ballast bags, which were locally controlled.
+At about 02:07, R101 went into a dive from which it slowly recovered, probably losing around 450 ft.
+As it did so, Rigger S. Church, who was returning to the crew quarters to come off duty, was sent forward to release the forward emergency ballast bags, which were locally controlled.
 This first dive was steep enough to cause A. H. Leech, the foreman engineer from Cardington, to be thrown from his seat in the smoking room and to wake Chief Electrician Arthur Disley, who was dozing in the switch room next to the chart cabin.
 As the airship recovered, Disley was roused by Chief Coxswain G. W. Hunt, who then went to the crew quarters, calling out, "We're down, lads" in warning.
-As this happened the airship went into a second dive and orders to reduce speed to slow (450 rpm) were received in the engine cars.
+At the same time, the airship went into a second dive and orders to reduce speed to slow (450 rpm) were received in the engine cars.
 Before Engineer A. J. Cook, on duty in the left-hand midships engine car, could respond, the airship hit the ground at the edge of a wood outside Allonne, 2.5 mi southeast of Beauvais, and immediately caught fire.
 The reason for the order to reduce speed is a matter for conjecture because this would have caused the airship to lose dynamic lift and adopt a nose-down attitude.
 The subsequent inquiry estimated the impact speed at around 13 mph, with the airship between 15° and 25° nose down.

 Forty-six of the fifty-four passengers and crew were killed immediately.
-Church and Rigger W. G. Radcliffe survived the crash but later died in hospital in Beauvais, bringing the total of dead to 48.
+Church and Rigger W. G. Radcliffe survived the crash but later died in hospital in Beauvais, bringing the total of dead to forty-eight.
 Of the six eventual survivors, four (including Cook) were engineers in the engine cars outside the hull; Leech and Disley were the only survivors from within the main cabin.